CristianCantoro/wscontest-votecounter/README.md

 For best performance you should split the list in a balanced way with respect to the number of pages to process.

-You can process list in parallel using a tool like [GNU parallel](https://www.gnu.org/software/parallel/).
+Using [GNU parallel](https://www.gnu.org/software/parallel/) we can launch several processes in parallel.

-For example, to process `books01.tsv`, `...`, `books04.tsv` in parallel:
+Following our example, to process `books01.tsv`, `...`, `books04.tsv` in parallel:
 ```bash
 $ seq -w 01 04 | parallel -t --files --results output_dir python score.py -v -f books{}.tsv -o results{}.tsv
 ```